openstack-infra/jenkins-job-builder/doc/source/definition.rst

 to reference it instead of the name.
 This has two primary functions:

 * A unique identifier where you wish to use the same naming format for multiple templates.
-This allows to follow a naming scheme while still using multiple templates to handle subtle variables in job requirements.
+This allows you to follow a naming scheme while still using multiple templates to handle subtle variables in job requirements.
 * Provides a simpler name for a `job-template` where you have multiple